fboucquez/symbol-bootstrap/docs/modifyMultisig.md

   -D, --addressDeletions=addressDeletions              Cosignatory accounts addresses to be removed (separated by a
                                                        comma).

-  -a, --minApprovalDelta=minApprovalDelta              Number of signatures needed to approve a transaction.
-If the
+  -a, --minApprovalDelta=minApprovalDelta              Delta of signatures needed to approve a transaction.
+0 means no
-                                                       account is already multisig, enter the number of cosignatories to add or remove.
+                                                       change, a positive(+) number means increment and a negative(-) number means decrement to the actual value.

   -c, --customPreset=customPreset                      This command uses the encrypted addresses.yml to resolve the main
                                                        private key.
 If the main private is only stored in the custom